-This non-assessed course is for everyone and is part of the Personal Development curriculum alongside tutor programmes and assemblies.
-It is an opportunity to focus on personal development and to prepare for the local and wider community.
+This non-assessed course is for everyone and is part of the Personal Development and Careers curriculum.
+It is largely delivered by tutors, and other expert staff and guests, through daily lessons and assemblies.
+It is an opportunity to focus on personal development and to prepare for your future.

-Personal Development is a mandatory requirement and all students take part in Personal Development lessons.
+All students take part in PDC lessons.
 It is a time to focus on you, your well-being, your future goals and how to deal with the many challenges that life throws at us.
 You will develop your interpersonal skills and understanding of matters that affect your life within school and beyond.
 You will be given the knowledge, skills and support to help you to achieve academically and to make informed choices in your personal life.
-This course is based around 'Talking Points' where you will have the opportunity to discuss and debate many key topics.